amod-ml/hybrid-rag-fastembed/README.md

   ```

 ### 3. Get Questions by Category

+This endpoint retrieves questions based on the specified category.

 - **Endpoint**: `/questions`
 - **Method**: GET
 - **Query Parameter**: `category` (one of the supported medical categories)